-Grantees are counted only once even if they receive multiple grants from multiple programs.
+1 Grantees are counted only once even if they receive multiple grants from multiple programs.

-Some clinicians and grantees may serve in multiple geographic areas.
+2Some clinicians and grantees may serve in multiple geographic areas.

-This funding is counted under grants as it is a partnership with states using the grant mechanism.
+3 This funding is counted under grants as it is a partnership with states using the grant mechanism.

-In addition to this fiscal year funding, some maternal and child health programs may award funds remaining from previous fiscal years.
+4 In addition to this fiscal year funding, some maternal and child health programs may award funds remaining from previous fiscal years.
+Those funds are not reflected in these totals.